 Dads and kids, it’s your day to step up.
 It’s Mothers’ Day — a time for Mom to relax, and a time for everyone else to honor her work and contributions.

 If you’re running the show at home while Mom takes a day off, here are a few suggestions for an efficient Mothers’ Day:

 Save energy in the kitchen.
 If weather allows, it’s a good day to grill.
 Or, start a slow-cooker dish early in the day and have it ready by dinnertime.
 Slow cookers use less energy than ovens.
-You can find energy-efficient cooking tips on our Pinterest page, on our Project Envolve website, or on our blog, The Wire.
+You can find energy-efficient cooking tips on our Pinterest page or on our blog.